-How to Restore Specific Apps from iCloud with Few Clicks?
+How to Restore Specific App Files from iCloud with Few Clicks?

 You backed up apps with your iCloud account, and when you need to restore them from the backups, you find that you can't restore only apps from iCloud with the iPhone's built-in restore feature.
 So you have to backup your iDevice, return it to factory resetting, and set it up from iCloud backups on your device.
 Troublesome, and easy to lose other important data, right?
-Don't worry, here we could like to strongly recommend MobiKin Transfer for Mobile program for your reference.
-With it, you can easily and quickly extract your needed apps from iCloud backups without restrictions.
+Don't worry, here we could like to strongly recommend iCloud Data Extractor for your reference.
+With it, you can easily and quickly extract your needed apps documents from iCloud backups without restrictions.
 Now, just get the free trial version of the powerful tool and follow the below guides to start recovering apps from iCloud as you like.

 Step 1.
 Install the iCloud App Extractor program on your desktop computer, then launch it directly.
-Here, you can choose the function of "Restore from Backups" and select "iCloud" to login your iCloud account in the program directly.
+Here, you can choose the function of "Restore from iCloud Backups" login to your iCloud account.

 Step 2.
-Choose the backup that you wish to restore apps from it, and wait for the iCloud backup to be downloaded.
-Then you can select "Apps" to transfer.
+Choose the backup that you wish to restore apps documents from it, and wait for the iCloud backup to be downloaded.

 Pros: Easy to use, and never replace other data on your iDevice, no data losing during the process.